TheMastro-11/Tezos-Contracts/contracts/README.md

 - Convenience in using the *scenario*.
 - Ease in keeping the code neat, clean and understandable thanks to nomenclature, e.g.: *@sp.entry_point*, *@sp.-type-*...
 - No problems when adding any implementations I wanted.
-- Use of attributes in an SC statement.
 - Python syntax.
 - Well-made IDE.